Apiosporina morbosa

 epithet for this parasitic fungus.

-Common name(s): Black knot of cherry.
+Common name(s): Black knot of cherry, poop on a stick.

 Phylum: Ascomycota